ryanfaircloth/rfaircloth.com/content/blog/2017/02/10/building-perfect-syslog-collection-infrastructure.md

 ---
-title: 'Building a more perfect Syslog Collection Infrastructure'
+title: "Building a more perfect Syslog Collection Infrastructure"
-date: '2017-02-10T10:48:20-05:00'
+date: "2017-02-10T10:48:20-05:00"
 status: publish
 permalink: /2017/02/10/building-perfect-syslog-collection-infrastructure
 author: ryan@dss-i.com
-excerpt: ''
+excerpt: ""
 type: post
 id: 389
 thumbnail: ../../../../uploads/2017/02/syslog.png
 category:
   - Splunk
   - Uncategorized
 tag:
   - EventOPS
   - HEC
   - RSYSLOG
   - Splunk
 post_format: []
 ---

 A little while back I created a bit of [code](http://www.rfaircloth.com/2016/05/16/building-high-performance-low-latency-rsyslog-splunk/) to help get data from linux systems in real time where the Splunk Universal Forwarder could not be installed.
 At the time we had a few limitations the biggest problem being time stamps were never parsed only “current” time on the indexer could be used.
 Want to try out version 2 lets get started!
 First let me explain what we are doing

 If you manage a Splunk environment with high rate sources such as a Palo Alto firewall or Web Proxy you will notice that events are not evenly distributed over the indexers because the the data is not evenly balanced across your aggregation tier.
 The reasons for this are boiled down to “time based load balancing” in Larger environments the universal forwarder may not be able to split by time to distribute a high load.
 So what is an admin to do?
 Lets look for a connection load balancing solution.
 We need to find a way to switch from “SYSLOG” to HTTP(s) so we can utilize a proper load balancer.
 How will we do this?